hklinke/ClevelandArt_fun_facts/README.md

 This is the R code that produces 365 daily tweets with fun facts taken from the Cleveland Museum of Art's open data.

 ## Data
-Information about open access can be found here:
+Information about the museum's open access canpolicy  be found here:

 http://www.clevelandart.org/open-access